Ballpark Roadtrip: Oakland Coliseum

 Prices for these seats have decreased to $12 and are sold for every game ($15 price for premium games).
 To help compensate for the loss of AYCE, the A's have introduced Jumbo-Tickets that have stored stadium credit for food & merchandise ($10 on Plaza Club tickets & $6 for Value Deck tickets).

-Fans & Atmosphere: C – It’s a football stadium where baseball is being played.
-Red Sox fans outnumbered A’s fans.
+Fans & Atmosphere: C - It's a football stadium where baseball is being played.
+Red Sox fans outnumbered the A's fans at the game.
 The bay area belongs to the Giants.
-Some hard core fans.
+There's a few hard core fans still from the 1970's and late 1980's.
+Some did not realize the team played in Philadelphia once.

-Food: C – Two Coliseum Hot Dogs and soda for $14.25 dollars!
-No debit cards, just cash.
-No signature food.
+Food: D - Two Coliseum Hot Dogs and soda for $14.25 dollars!
+No debit cards, they just take cash.
+No signature food, no Charlie Finley fries or Catfish pies?

-Staff: D – Security guards, ticket window and ushers were unfriendly.
+Staff: D - Security guards, ticket window and ushers were unfriendly or just plain rude to many fans.
 Ladies in clubhouse shops were kind and helpful.
+A's should consider hiring another security company and arrange for HR to do some training with their staff.

-Location: D – Oakland, across the bay from where the Giants play in their world-class ballpark – but without a championship to date.
-Took BART from airport, took forever.
+Location: D - In Oakland, across the bay from where the Giants play in their world-class ballpark - but without a championship to date.
+Took BART from the airport, took forever.
 Plenty of parking available.
+Need some silicon valley influence in the new park, which means leaving Oakland.

 Photos taken July 19, 2010 using a Canon EOS-1D Mark IV Digital SLR with a EF 24-105mm f/4L IS USM Standard Zoom Lens, EF 100-400mm f/4.5-5.6L IS USM Telephoto Zoom Lens.